What is Common Cold?

-Cold or common cold is a disease diagnosed with a headache, runny nose, scratchy throat, fever and nonstop sneezing.
-It is a viral infectious disease of the upper respiratory tract which primarily affects the nose and sometimes sinuses, ears, and bronchial tubes.
+The cold or common cold is a disease diagnosed with a headache, runny nose, scratchy throat, fever and non-stop sneezing.
+It is a viral infectious disease of the upper respiratory tract, which primarily affects the nose and sometimes sinuses, ears, and bronchial tubes.

 A common cold is caused by viruses.
 Some of them include –

 - Rhinovirus – This one usually intrudes your system during early fall, spring, and summer.
 They are behind 10%-40% of colds.
 Even though these are the main common viruses which affect you, they would rarely make you seriously sick.

 - RSV and parainfluenza – These tiny organisms are behind severe infections like pneumonia, in young children.